Browns' COVID cases grow, Mayfield, Stefanski test positive

 On Tuesday, the Browns were hit with their first wave of positive tests, which included top receiver Jarvis Landry and starting offensive linemen Wyatt Teller and Jedrick Wills Jr. They joined tight end David Njoku, linebacker Anthony Walker Jr. and punter Jamie Gillan on the COVID list.

-To hopefully mitigate more spread, the Browns held three separate walk-through practices outdoors — with players wearing masks — and closed them to the media.
+To hopefully mitigate more spread, the Browns held three separate walk-through practices outdoors — with players wearing masks — and closed them to reporters.

 “The guys will go from the parking lot right onto the field,” said Stefanski.